radiantlogic-v8/documentation-new/documentation/sys-admin-guide/client-certificate-trust-store.md

 RadiantOne loads all client certificates from the default Java truststore (<RLI_HOME>/jdk/jre/lib/security/cacerts) when it starts.
 Then, it dynamically loads all other certificates from the Client Certificate Trust Store.
 This allows client certificates to be dynamically added at any time without needing to restart the RadiantOne service.
 When RadiantOne is deployed in a cluster, all nodes share the contents of the Client Certificate Trust Store.

->**Note - It is not recommended to import client certificates into the default Java truststore (<RLI_HOME>/jdk/jre/lib/security/cacerts) since this is overwritten each time there is a RadiantOne patch that requires a Java update and requires a restart of the RadiantOne service every time you add new certificates.
-For these reasons, it is recommended to use the RadiantOne Client Certificate Trust Store instead.**
+>[!note] It is not recommended to import client certificates into the default Java truststore (<RLI_HOME>/jdk/jre/lib/security/cacerts) since this is overwritten each time there is a RadiantOne patch that requires a Java update and requires a restart of the RadiantOne service every time you add new certificates.
+For these reasons, it is recommended to use the RadiantOne Client Certificate Trust Store instead.

 Import client certificates into the truststore from the Main Control Panel > Settings Tab > Security section > Client Certificate Truststore.
 Certificates can be viewed, imported, exported or deleted from here.

-><span style="color:red">**IMPORTANT NOTE – when RadiantOne is deployed in a cluster, the public key associated with each server node must be stored in the client certificate truststore if you want the nodes to be able to communicate with each other over SSL.
-Keep this in mind if you ever change the server certificates on any of the cluster nodes.**
+>[!warning] when RadiantOne is deployed in a cluster, the public key associated with each server node must be stored in the client certificate truststore if you want the nodes to be able to communicate with each other over SSL.
+Keep this in mind if you ever change the server certificates on any of the cluster nodes.

 ## Viewing Client Certificates